 - If you live outside of Paris, you may wish to bring a pre-paid, self-addressed, registered post envelope (for example, Chronopost) to your appointment.

-- The passport will take up to three weeks for processing.
+- The passport will take up to six weeks for processing.
 You don't need an appointment to pick up your passport.

 - An Australian Citizen cannot enter Australia on a foreign Passport.
 (A visa will not be issued to an Australian citizen on their foreign passport).

-- You should allow up to three weeks to obtain a new ordinary passport and up to 2 working days for an emergency passport.
+- You should allow up to six weeks to obtain a new ordinary passport and up to 2 working days for an emergency passport.